garrandall/popular-music-data/tracks/shame-evelyn--champagne--king.md

 Wrapped in your arms
 That's my high, my high

-I can't get enough, ooh baby
+I can't get enough, ohbaby
 Enough of that magic touch
 Love is in my heart
 Tearing the rules apart